Harshi1223/Babylon-Nextjs-assessment/README.md

 The application relies on sensitive Firebase configuration (API keys, project IDs).
 These must be correctly set via environment variables to avoid build/runtime errors.

-Single-File Complexity (Monolith)

-For demonstration, login, register, and home components are kept close together.
-In real-world projects, code should be modularized for maintainability.

 🚀 **Future Improvements**